pytorch/pytorch/README.md

 ```

+* Here, nn.Variable will have a complete tape-based automatic differentiation implemented
 * To access states, have hooks for forward / backward (this also makes multi-GPU easier to implement)
     * This has the advantage of not having to worry about in-place / out-of-place operators for accessing .output or .gradInput
 * When writing the module, make sure debuggability is straight forward.
 Dropping into pdb and inspecting things should be natural, especially when going over the backward graph.